project-ida/two-state-quantum-systems/src/01-an-isolated-two-state-system.md

 $|+> - \,\ |->$ - out of phase

 should be our states of constant energy - our stationary states (we will of course need to normalise these states).

+We can also expect to be able to describe the above Rabi oscillations in probability with something like $\cos^2(\Omega t)$, where $\Omega = \Delta E /2$ (the Rabi frequency) is given by the difference in energy (c.f. beat frequency) between the two new stationary states.

 Let's use QuTiP to see this.